pni-lab/connattractor/docs/03-supplement.md

 :::{figure} figures/supplement/classification_acc_state_basins.png
 :name: si_classification_acc_state_basins
-**Cross-validation classification accuracy of the fcHNN, when predicting the attractor state from state activation.**  See [supplemental_material.ipynb](https://github.com/pni-lab/connattractor/blob/master/notebooks/supplemental_material.ipynb) for details.
+**Cross-validation classification accuracy of the fcANN, when predicting the attractor state from state activation.**  See [supplemental_material.ipynb](https://github.com/pni-lab/connattractor/blob/master/notebooks/supplemental_material.ipynb) for details.
 :::

 :::{figure} figures/supplement/att_state_emergence_over_beta.png
 :name: si_att_state_emergence_over_beta
-**Parameter sweep of fcHNN parameters threshold and beta.** the number of attractor states is color-coded.
+**Parameter sweep of fcANN parameters threshold and beta.** The number of attractor states is color‑coded.
 See [supplemental_material.ipynb](https://github.com/pni-lab/connattractor/blob/master/notebooks/supplemental_material.ipynb) for details.
 :::

-:::{figure} figures/supplement/si_convergence.png
+:::{figure} figures/supplement/si_convergence_jittered.png
 :name: si_convergence
-**HNNs initialized with the empirical connectome has better convergence properties than permutation-based null models.** Histograms show the number of iterations until convergence with the real (unpermuted) connectome, for 100 random initializations, with various beta values.
-HNN models based on the permuted connectivity matrix (with retaining symmetry) did not reach convergence in 10000 iterations in more than 98% of the same random initializations.
+**fcANNs initialized with the empirical connectome have better convergence properties than permutation‑based null models.** We investigated the convergence properties of functional connectome‑based ANNs in study 1 by contrasting the number of iterations until reaching convergence to a permutation‑based null model.
+In more detail, the null model was constructed by randomly permuting the upper triangle of the original connectome and filling up the lower triangle to get a symmetric network (symmetry of the weight matrix is a general requirement for convergence).
+This procedure was repeated 1000 times.
+In each repetition, we initialized both the original and the permuted fcANN with the same random input and counted the number of iterations until convergence.
+Each point on the plot shows an iteration number; the lines connect iteration numbers corresponding to the original and permuted matrices initialized with the same input.
+Statistical significance of the faster convergence in the empirical connectome was assessed via a one‑sided Wilcoxon signed‑rank test (i.e., a non‑parametric paired test) on the paired iteration values (1,000 pairs), with the null hypothesis that the empirical connectome converges in fewer iterations than the permuted connectome.
+The whole procedure was repeated with $\beta=0.3, 0.35, 0.4, 0.5$ and $0.6$ (providing 2–8 attractor states).
 See [convergence-analysis.ipynb](https://github.com/pni-lab/connattractor/blob/master/notebooks/convergence_analysis.ipynb) for details.
 :::

 :::{figure} figures/supplement/si_state_occupancy_null_model.png
 :name: si_state_occupancy_null_models
-**Statistical inference of the fcHNN state occupancy prediction with different null models.**
+**Statistical inference of the fcANN state occupancy prediction with different null models.**
 **A** Results with a spatial autocorrelation-preserving null model for the empirical activity patterns.
 See [null_models.ipynb](https://github.com/pni-lab/connattractor/blob/master/notebooks/null_models.ipynb) for more details.
-**B** Results where simulated samples are randomly sampled from a multivariate normal distribution, with the functional connectome as the covariance matrix, and compared to the fcHNN performance.
+**B** Results where simulated samples are randomly sampled from a multivariate normal distribution, with the functional connectome as the covariance matrix, and compared to the fcANN performance.
 See [supplemental_material.ipynb](https://github.com/pni-lab/connattractor/blob/master/notebooks/supplemental_material.ipynb) for details.
 :::

 :::{figure} figures/supplement/si_pain_ghost_attractor_sim.png
 :name: si_pain_ghost_attractor_sim
-**FcHNN can reconstruct the pain "ghost attractor".**
+**FcANN can reconstruct the pain "ghost attractor".**
 Signal-to-noise values range from 0.003 to 0.009.
 Asterisk denotes the location of the simulated "ghost attractor".
 P-values are based on permutation testing, by randomly changing the conditions in a per-participant basis.
 See [main_analyses.ipynb](https://github.com/pni-lab/connattractor/blob/master/notebooks/main_analyses.ipynb) for more details.
 :::

 :::{figure} figures/supplement/si_downreg_trajectory_sim.png
 :name: si_downreg_trajectory_sim
-**FcHNN can reconstruct the changes in brain dynamics caused by the voluntary donwregulation of pain (as contrasted to upregulation)**
+**fcANN can reconstruct the changes in brain dynamics caused by the voluntary downregulation of pain (as contrasted to upregulation)**
 Signal-to-noise values range from 0.001 to 0.005.
 P-values are based on permutation testing, by randomly changing the conditions in a per-participant basis.
 See [main_analyses.ipynb](https://github.com/pni-lab/connattractor/blob/master/notebooks/main_analyses.ipynb) for more details.
 :::

 :::{figure} figures/supplement/noise_robustness_weights.png
 :name: si_noise_robustness_weights
-**Robustness of the fcHNN weights to noise.**
+**Robustness of the fcANN weights to noise.**
-We set the temperature of the fcHNN, so that two attractor states emerge and iteratively add noise to the connectome.
+We set the temperature of the fcANN, so that two attractor states emerge and iteratively add noise to the connectome.
-To account for the change in dynamics, we adjust the temperature (beta) of the noisy fcHNN so that exactly two states emerge.
-We then highlight the decrease in nodal strength of the noisy connectome (the fcHNN weights) as a reference metric vs the correlation of the attractor states that emerge from the noisy connectome.
+To account for the change in dynamics, we adjust the temperature (beta) of the noisy fcANN so that exactly two states emerge.
+We then highlight the decrease in nodal strength of the noisy connectome (the fcANN weights) as a reference metric vs the correlation of the attractor states that emerge from the noisy connectome.
 See [supplemental_material.ipynb](https://github.com/pni-lab/connattractor/blob/master/notebooks/supplemental_material.ipynb) for details.
 :::